Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: SIR event history of a fixed population

-When the units where the events can occur are a known discrete set, the point process is no longer indexed in a continuous spatial domain, but is of multivariate nature.
-The conditional intensity function $\lambda(\bm{s},t)$ then becomes $\lambda_i(t)$, which characterizes the instantaneous risk of infection of unit $i$ at time $t$ given the history of the epidemic.
-For \code{twinSIR} models based on the CIF~\eqref{eqn:twinSIR}, the individual units are assumed to belong to a fixed population for which the complete SIR event history is known.
-As a case study, we will use a particularly well-documented measles outbreak among children of the isolated German village Hagelloch in the year 1861, which has previously been analyzed by, e.g., \citet{neal.roberts2004}.
-Section~\ref{sec:twinSIR:data} introduces the basic class \class{epidata} for the associated event history data, and Section~\ref{sec:twinSIR:fit} presents the core functionality of fitting and analyzing \code{twinSIR} point process models.
-Due to the many similarities with the \code{twinstim} framework covered in Section~\ref{sec:twinstim}, we condense the present \code{twinSIR} treatment accordingly.
+The endemic-epidemic multivariate point process model ``\code{twinSIR}'' is designed for individual-level surveillance data of a fixed population of which the complete SIR event history is assumed to be known.
+As an illustrative example, we use a particularly well-documented measles outbreak among children of the isolated German village Hagelloch in the year 1861, which has previously been analyzed by, e.g., \citet{neal.roberts2004}.
+Other potential applications include farm-level data as well as epidemics across networks.
+We start by describing the general model class in Section~\ref{sec:twinSIR:methods}.
+Section~\ref{sec:twinSIR:data} introduces the example data and the associated class \class{epidata}, and Section~\ref{sec:twinSIR:fit} presents the core functionality of fitting and analyzing such data using \code{twinSIR}.
+Due to the many similarities with the \code{twinstim} framework covered in Section~\ref{sec:twinstim}, we condense the \code{twinSIR} treatment accordingly.